 The IP stands for Ingress Protection, and it denotes how protected a light is from the ingress of water and solid objects.
 It is made up of two numbers, the first of which tells you how protected the equipment is from solid objects, the second how protected it is from water.
 The higher the numbers, the greater the protection.

 If possible, look for IP65 rated lights.
-These offer excellent protection and will withstand even the most extreme of British weather.
-Ratings above 65 and 66 are rare, and only really necessary if the equipment is going to be immersed in water.
+These offer excellent protection and will withstand even the most extreme of British weather, and even directional water jets, such as hosepipes.
+Ratings above 65 and 66 are rare, and only really necessary if the equipment is going to be exposed to heavy amounts of water.

 Read a more in-depth explanation of IP ratings here.